rtward/LLM-Tool-Calling-as-Translator-Talk/talk.md

  - Decide action

 <!--
+This demonstrates the approach that I've had great success with in my work

 The advantage of doing multiple levels of LLM calls is that you avoid having to put massive tool definitions into the context window.

 This saves you both context and makes your output more accurate in my experience.

 It does increase the cost and latency though.
 Not going to post the code for this one because it's a lot and it looks much the same.
 -->